What is MBSR?

 Origin at UMass Medical

-MBSR was designed in 1979 by Jon Kabat-Zinn, then a molecular biology PhD on the faculty of the University of Massachusetts Medical School in Worcester, who had been practising vipassanā and Zen for a decade and was looking for a setting in which the practice could be transmitted to people for whom the Buddhist vocabulary would be either unavailable or actively repellent.
-The setting he chose was the hospital's chronic-pain clinic — a population the medical staff had largely given up on, with little to lose by trying an unfamiliar approach.
-The first cohort was four patients; the structure stabilised quickly into eight weekly group sessions of two and a half hours each, daily home practice of forty-five minutes, and one all-day silent retreat in the sixth or seventh week.
-The programme was given the deliberately neutral clinical name Mindfulness-Based Stress Reduction, and the Buddhist provenance — though never denied — was kept in the background of the curriculum.
+Kabat-Zinn was a molecular biology PhD on the faculty of UMass Medical School who had practised vipassanā and Zen for a decade.
+He wanted to offer the practice to people for whom Buddhist vocabulary would be unfamiliar or off-putting.
+He started in the hospital's chronic-pain clinic, a population the medical staff had largely stopped treating, with an initial cohort of four patients.
+The structure settled into eight weekly group sessions of two and a half hours, daily home practice of 45 minutes, and one all-day silent retreat in the sixth or seventh week.
+The programme was named Mindfulness-Based Stress Reduction to be neutral enough for a clinical setting.
+Its Buddhist origins were never denied, but they were kept in the background.

 The eight-week structure